L4w1i3t/Alter-Ego-AI/README.md

    A popup will allow you to choose between the Ollama engine (default) and OpenAI GPT's API.

 3. **Manage Personas**:
-   - Use the “Load Character” button to choose a custom persona or select the built-in “ALTER EGO” default.
+   - Use the "Load Character" button to choose a custom persona or select the built-in "ALTER EGO" default.
-   - You can create, edit, or delete personas via the “Manage Personas” option in the settings menu.
+   - You can create, edit, or delete personas via the "Manage Personas" option in the settings menu.

 4. **Initiate Conversation**:
-   - Type your message into the query box and press Enter or click “Send Query.”
+   - Type your message into the query box and press Enter or click "Send Query."
    - The assistant processes your query using the selected language model and responds with text and synthesized voice.

 5. **View Dynamic Responses**: